TheDanniCraft/activity-log/CONTRIBUTING.md

 Please [write a great commit message](https://chris.beams.io/posts/git-commit/).

-**⚠️ Important:** This project uses **automated commit message validation** via CI.
-All commits must follow the gitmoji format or your pull request will fail the checks.
+**⚠️ Important:** This project uses **automated commit message validation** in CI/CD.
+All commit messages in pull requests must follow the gitmoji format or the PR checks will fail.

 1. **Start with a gitmoji emoji** - Use the appropriate [gitmoji](https://gitmoji.dev) for your change
 1. **Follow conventional commit format**: `[gitmoji] [type]: [description]`